conan-io/docs/devtools/create_installer_packages.rst

-These kind of tools are not usually part of the application graph itself, they are needed only to build the library, so you should usually declare them as :ref:`build requirements <build_requires>`, in the recipe itself or in a profile.
+These kind of tools are not usually part of the application graph itself, they are needed only to build the library, so you should usually declare them as :ref:`tool requirements <build_requires>`, in the recipe itself or in a profile.

 For example, there are many recipes that can take advantage of the ``nasm`` package we've seen above, like `flac <https://conan.io/center/flac?tab=recipe>`_ or `libx264 <https://conan.io/center/libx264?tab=recipe>`_